The founder's story

 I was not prepared for this.

 Within weeks I was out of my home.
 Not gradually — suddenly.
-Under threat of police involvement I left the house I had built my family's life in.
-I left my children and walked out the door not knowing when I would see them again.
+I left the house I had built my family's life in, walked out the door, and did not know when I would see my children again.

 My 2-year-old did not understand where I had gone.

 What followed was not months of difficulty.
 It was years.
-Eight years before things began to settle.
-Eight years during which my children grew from toddlers and young kids into teenagers and young adults — inside a custody battle that should never have lasted that long.
+The custody process itself took four — but the conflict ran far longer.
+The order was signed in 2014, and the violations, the back-and-forth, the friction did not stop until 2021.
+Eleven years in total.
+Eleven years during which my children grew from toddlers and young kids into teenagers and young adults — inside something that should never have lasted that long.

-False allegations were made to police.
-Children's Aid was called.
-My reputation — the thing I had spent decades building — was weaponized against me in ways I still find difficult to describe.
-People I loved, people I thought knew me, were fed a version of me that I didn't recognize.
+There were allegations I had to answer.
+There were agencies I had to sit across from and defend myself to.
+My reputation — the thing I had spent decades building — took hits I still find difficult to describe.
+People I loved, people I thought knew me, came to hold a version of me I did not recognize.

-My children were told things about me that weren't true.
+My children heard things about me that were not true.
 I wasn't there to defend myself.
 I wasn't there to hold them and say that's not who I am.
 I just had to keep showing up — and hope that one day they would see it for themselves.

 My bank accounts were drained.
 Credit cards were maxed.
 I was fighting a legal battle with diminishing resources, no organized records, no documentation of what was happening — and a lawyer billing by the hour for every moment I walked in unprepared.